HPE acquires Determined AI to ramp up machine learning development

-Hewlett Packard Enterprise has acquired artificial intelligence start-up Determined AI to bolster its high-performance computing services.
+Hewlett Packard Enterprise (HPE) has acquired artificial intelligence start-up Determined AI to bolster its high-performance computing services.

 No financial terms for the deal have been disclosed.
-The start-up had raised over $13m from Google Ventures and LG.
+The start-up had raised more than $13m, with backers such as Google Ventures and LG.
 It was founded in 2017 by Ameet Talwalkar, Evan Sparks and Neil Conway.

 Optimising machine learning models at scale remains a challenge for any company using AI to make sense of huge amounts of data and in operating high-performance computing power.

-“Over the last several years, building AI applications has become extremely compute, data, and communication intensive” Determined AI chief executive Evan Sparks said.
-“By combining with HPE’s industry-leading HPC and AI solutions, we can accelerate our mission to build cutting edge AI applications and significantly expand our customer reach.”
+“Over the last several years, building AI applications has become extremely compute, data and communication intensive,” Determined AI chief executive Sparks said.
+“By combining with HPE’s industry-leading HPC and AI solutions, we can accelerate our mission to build cutting-edge AI applications and significantly expand our customer reach.”

 For HPE, the deal adds another string to its bow in high-performance computing, a segment it is putting increasing resources behind to drive forward AI and machine learning by using computing power to ramp up the training of AI models.